On a windy, somewhat damp day a group of intrepid Rotarians and partners embarked at Harty Ferry for a Thames Barge trip along the Faversham Creek.

 The day ended with a very pleasant dinner at the Three Mariners in Ore.

-This was the fourth trip on the Thames Barge that Rtn Brian Dobinson has organised and our thanks to him & others that helped us have such a nice time.
+This was the sixth-or-so trip on the Thames Barge that Rtn Brian Dobinson has organised and our thanks to him & others that helped us have such a nice time.
 Can we do it again please Brian?

 Picture: Rotarians and partners on the Thames Barge trip.
 Picture credit: John Gichigi/Rotary Club of Canterbury.